Home

 Educated as an electrical engineer, Fred was trained by people who cut their teeth during the Silent Era of film-making.
 And he was personally trained by "Star Wars" and "THX" creator George Lucas.

 So he truly knows his stuff, inside and out.
-And that's why seeing a movie at the Commodore Theatre is more than just a matter of glitz.
+And that's why seeing a movie at the theatre is more than just a matter of glitz.
 It's the probably the best movie viewing experience you'll ever have.

 That's because when you go to the Commodore Theatre, you're in the hands of a master.